How to Become Fluent in Spanish

 After every session, LinguaFit generates a Proficiency Assessment — an AI analysis of your current CEFR level (A1 through C2), your GSL score, and a detailed rationale based on your actual performance data.
 This tells you not just that you're improving, but specifically how and where.

-Your LinguaVault dashboard also shows your Total Retrievability score (how much of your active vocabulary is currently accessible) and Average Stability trend over time — visual proof that the science is working and your vocabulary is compounding.
+Your LinguaVault dashboard also visualizes your Total Retrievability score, which reflects the percentage of your active vocabulary currently accessible for real-time recall.
+It tracks your Average Stability trend over time: providing clear, data-driven proof that your vocabulary database is compounding.

-• Don't stop when it's hard: the difficulty of retrieval practice is the mechanism of learning, not a sign of failure.
+- Embrace Cognitive Resistance: Do not stop when the retrieval feels difficult.
+That exact friction is the biological mechanism of data encoding, not a sign of failure.

 Part 5: Realistic Timelines and What to Expect